 Our housing team can support anyone displaying hoarding behaviours, regardless of the property tenure or location, where the behaviour is impacting negatively on the person’s health and wellbeing, living conditions or affecting a neighbouring home.

-For those affected by hoarding, the D’Clutter Club meets on the last Tuesday of each month, 6pm to 8pm, at Maltas Court community centre, S70 4QG.
+For those affected by hoarding, the D'Clutter Club meets on the last Tuesday of each month.
+The club meet from 6pm to 8pm at the Library @ the Lightbox (Level 3 Events Room).
 Come along if you're struggling with too much stuff, if you're finding it hard to cope or if it's affecting your life.
 The group is free to attend and open to friends, family and supporters.
 There's no need to book.
-Call 07786 525988 for more details.
+Email firstname.lastname@example.org for more information.

 - Hoarding UK - support for hoarders and local support groups